Musicology

-Musicology traditionally is divided in three main branches: historical musicology, systematic musicology and ethnomusicology.
-Historical musicologists mostly study the history of the western classical music tradition, the origin of the works composed, the lifes of the composers and how they relate to the music studied.
-However, the study of music history need not be limited to that.
+Musicology is traditionally divided into three branches: music history, systematic musicology, and ethnomusicology.
+Historical musicologists study the history of musical traditions, the origins of works, and the biographies of composers.
 Ethnomusicologists draw from anthropology (particularly field research) to understand how and why people make music.
 Systematic musicology includes music theory, aesthetics, pedagogy, musical acoustics, the science and technology of musical instruments, and the musical implications of physiology, psychology, sociology, philosophy and computing.
 Cognitive musicology is the set of phenomena surrounding the cognitive modeling of music.
 When musicologists carry out research using computers, their research often falls under the field of computational musicology.
 Music therapy is a specialized form of applied musicology which is sometimes considered more closely affiliated with health fields, and other times regarded as part of musicology proper.

 Background

+The word musicology comes from Greek μουσική mousikē 'music' and -λογια -logia, 'domain of study'.

-The 19th century philosophical trends that led to the re-establishment of formal musicology education in German and Austrian universities had combined methods of systematization with evolution.
+The 19th-century philosophical trends that led to the re-establishment of formal musicology education in German and Austrian universities had combined methods of systematization with evolution.
 These models were established not only in the field of physical anthropology, but also cultural anthropology.
-This was influenced by Hegel's ideas on ordering "phenomena" from the simple to complex as the stages of evolution are classified from primitive to developed, and stages of history from ancient to modern.
-Comparative methods became more widespread in diverse disciplines from anatomy to Indo-European linguistics, and beginning around 1880, also in comparative musicology.
+This was influenced by Hegel's ideas on ordering "phenomena" which can be understood & distinguished from simple to complex stages of evolution.
+They are further classified into primitive & developed sections; whereas the particular stages of history are understood & distinguished as ancient to modern.
+Comparative methods became more widespread in musicology beginning around 1880.